Paid sick leave may be incentive, complication at businesses

 It can be complicated to comply with the laws, which can affect companies located outside a state’s or city’s borders.
 Some require sick leave to be granted to workers who are temporarily within a jurisdiction, including employees on business trips or truck drivers making deliveries.

-"I need to sleep well at night following the laws," says Turner, who has about 150 staffers.
+“I need to sleep well at night following the laws,” said Turner, who has about 150 staffers.

 Owner Georgette Blau schedules 30 guides, many of whom are actors, around their auditions and performances — so finding a substitute can be challenging.
-She's even canceled tours when she couldn't find someone.
+She has even canceled tours when she couldn’t find someone.

 Blau had already paid a payroll company $15,000 to implement systems to track and report work hours and sick time taken to the city, a big amount for a small business.
 She continues to pay for the service, and pays ill staffers and their replacements.

-While the laws can be frustrating for some owners, they do have pluses, says Michael Timmes, a consultant with human resources provider Insperity.
+While the laws can be frustrating for some owners, they do have pluses, said Michael Timmes, a consultant with human resources provider Insperity.

 Sick staffers will be more likely to stay home, and not come into work and infect everyone else.
 Paid sick time also lowers the chance that someone with a fever who feels weak could fall or be injured by items at work.